TMU-CanSat/CanSat_2022-2023_Training_Tasks/Software Training Task/README.md

 2. Upload the required files into the repository.
 (The required files are listed below)
 3. Create a README file explaining what your code does and how it works.
 4. Include your name in the README
-5. Upload the link to your repository in the submission Google Form (LINK)
+5. Upload the link to your repository in the submission Google Form (https://forms.gle/gt3QRL2P7X6wXYVX6)

 The required files are:
 - .ino file for the Arduino
-- A picture of the circuit you built.
-(Either in TinkerCAD or IRL)